xgironx/checkpoint-04/README.md

 1. Fork this repo
 2. Clone your fork
-3. Fill in your answers by writing in the appropriate area, or placing an 'x' in the square brackets (for multiple-choice questions).
+3. Fill in your answers by writing in the appropriate area or, for multiple-choice questions, placing an 'x' in the square brackets.
 4. Add/Commit/Push your changes to Github.
 5. Open a pull request.

+You must test your code before filling in an answer.
+You can do this by creating and running your own `app.rb` file or using an online REPL (e.g., [repl.it](https://repl.it/)).

 > **Note**: Only place your answer between backticks.
 Don't modify the backticks, or the language specifier after them.

-## Ruby Basics & Enumerables (meets Beauty and the Beast)
+## Ruby Basics & Enumerables

 ### Question 1